Mohit121421/Java-Script-Learning/README.md

 Day 13 - Learn about Async/Await & Fetch API in Javascript(js)

 Day 14 - Learn about try catch & Error Handling in Javascript(js)

+Day 14 - Learn about Classes and Object in Javascript(js)